alimpfard/messing-with-q/README.md

 Each section in that document will be a section in here, with added comparisons (Haskell and Citron currently), and possibly my thoughts about the section, if any.

+Note for the people reading the markdown: Since github does not have Citron syntax highlighting, some supported languages with similar-enough outputs are used to get syntax highlighting :)

 ## 1.1 Starting q